 Though a funeral director must carry out disposition arrangements, Connecticut law is fairly flexible when it comes to designating the person who decides what those arrangements will be.
-This right to goes first to any person appointed by the deceased before death, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 After filing the death certificate, the funeral director will obtain the necessary permits for transporting the body, and for burial or cremation.
 In Connecticut, the transport permit is called a "removal, transit and burial permit."